deltachat/deltachat-pages/de/help.md

 - Ja.
 Alle E-Mail-Anhänge werden als separate Nachrichten angezeigt.
 Ausgehende Nachrichten erhalten bei Bedarf automatisch Anhänge.

+- For performance, images are optimized and sent at a smaller size by default, but you can send it as a "file" to preserve the original.

+<h3 id="multiple-accounts">How can I add or switch between multiple accounts?</h3>

+You can easily work with additional accounts on Delta Chat mobile and desktop clients by clicking either:
+- on the menu button and then 'Switch Account' (Android and desktop)
+- or the profile icon and then 'Add Account' (iOS)

+You may also wish to learn [how to add accounts to multiple devices](#can-i-use-delta-chat-on-multiple-devices-at-the-same-time).

 ### Wer sieht mein Profilbild?